Bridge-Global/DesignPatternMicrosoft/Abstract Factory pattern/_Readme.txt

 Animal world example
 ------------------------------
-Here we are defining the animal food chain (Who is the Hunter and who is the Victim) of two differnt continent
+Here we are trying print food chain (Who is the Hunter and who is the Victim) of two differnt continent